Dismissal staff and termination of employment in The Netherlands: call a Dutch lawyer in Amsterdam

 Grounds for dismissal in The Netherlands (cantonal court)

 Employers may not terminate an employment agreement by just giving notice.
-The employer should have a fair reason to dismiss employees in The Netherlands.
+The employer should have a fair reason to dismiss employees in The Netherlands (job security).
 According to Dutch Law, an employer needs to follow a legal dismissal procedure if he or she wants to end an employment contract.
 The ‘reasonable grounds’ for dismissal include (sec.
 7:669 (3) (c) – (h) CC):

 - Redundancy due to economic circumstances;